If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Obesity: A Worldwide Health Issue

-Obesity has been labeled as a global pandemic due to the prevalence of high body fat, especially seen in the American population.
+Obesity has been labeled as a global pandemic due to high body fat prevalence, especially in the American population.

 Around 1.5 billion people are overweight around the globe, and 650 million are clinically obese.

-The maintaining of these high levels of body fat leads to some significant health issues, many of which we have touched on throughout this study guide already.
+Maintaining these high body fat levels leads to significant health issues, many of which we have touched on throughout this study guide already.

 It is estimated that people who classify as obese are put at a 50 – 100 percent greater risk for premature death.

-Both obesity and overweight together are the second leading cause of preventable death within the US.
+Both obesity and overweight are the second leading cause of preventable death in the US.

 Body Composition